-RECOMMENDATION: Staff recommends approval of the proposed amendments to the Planning Commission and City Commission.
+RECOMMENDATION: Adoption of the proposed amendments .
 See last page for full recommendation.

 17.50.170 - Legislative hearing process.

 A. Purpose.
 Legislative actions involve the adoption or amendment of the city's land use regulations, comprehensive plan, maps, inventories and other policy documents that affect the entire city or large portions of it.
 Legislative actions which affect land use must begin with a public hearing before the planning commission.